okta/okta-aspnet/README.md

 ## Using Okta with ASP.NET Core Web API

 For step-by-step instructions, visit the **[Okta ASP.NET Core Web API quickstart](https://developer.okta.com/quickstart/#/widget/dotnet/aspnetcore)**.
 The quickstart will guide you through adding Okta token validation to your ASP.NET Web API.

-You can also download our [sample application](https://github.com/okta/okta-aspnet). //TODO: Update url?

 ### Usage example